 To locate a blood drive near you: Find a Drive

-More than 60,000 donations of blood are required each year to meet the transfusion needs of our friends and neighbors.
+Community Blood Center of the Ozarks, founded in 1995, is currently the sole provider of blood and blood products for 40+ hospitals located in 39 counties across three states — southwest Missouri, northwest Arkansas, and southeast Kansas.
+More than 65,000 donations of blood are required each year to meet the transfusion needs of our friends and neighbors.
 We at CBCO take the responsibility of providing that blood very seriously.